kaydc18/css-grid-flexbox/README.md

 This says our rows are going to be 50px tall, then next row is dependent on the other two, and the last row is 50px.
 The next section will be a column of 4 all equal sizes.
 You use repeat to say I want this column to repeat 4 times and have it be 1 fraction of the available space in the container.

-Now lets create our areas
+Now let's create our areas

 ```css
 header {